CNSKnight/react-state-via-redux-xfer-trans/README.md

 ## Scripts How-to's

-To run the app, git clone onto a machine with Nodejs installed.
+To run the app:

+ `git clone` onto a machine with Nodejs installed.

+Run `npm install`.

-### `npm start`
+Run `npm start`

-Runs the app in the development mode.<br>
+This will run the app in your default browser in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Otherwise, open [http://localhost:3000](http://localhost:3000) in your preferd browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm run build`

-Currently fails with an non-descriptive error.
+Currently fails with a non-descriptive error.

 #### Assignment issues:
 - Icon artifacts provided do not match the test_design comps